Aralink/ssojwt/README.md

 Now, we are going to see it in action (download the demo for the third step)

 1. Create a JWT [here](https://desarrollo.sslsignature.com/sso/hosted/jwtcreator.html).
 This would be done in your login form
-2. Open a new tab in your browser with [this URL](https://desarrollo.sslsignature.com/sso/hosted/index.html).
-You will see that you ar logged in and the content of the JWT token
+2. Open a new tab in your browser with [this URL](https://desarrollo.sslsignature.com/sso/hosted/sso.html).
+You will see that you are logged in and the content of the JWT token
-3. Now, here is the magic, open [sso.html](/test/web/hosted/index.html) from the local demo, and you will see that you are registered with the same user
+3. Now, here is the magic, download [sso.html](/test/web/hosted/sso.html) and open from the local demo, and you will see that you are registered with the same user

 ##Install
 ### Content of the repository